Try this simple test at home to see how your stomach acid levels are:

 - Time how long it takes you to belch.

 - Time up to five minutes.
 If you have not belched within five minutes, stop timing.

 It is thought that if your stomach IS producing adequate amounts of stomach acid, you will belch within 2 to 3 minutes.
 Any belching after 3 minutes suggests a low stomach acid.

-This test is only an indicator that you might want to do more testing to determine your stomach acid.
+This test is only an indicator, you might want to do more testing to determine your stomach acid levels.
 Another, even more reliable test at home that I recommend to my clients is the Betaine HCL (Betaine Hydrochloride) challenge.
 I do advise to consult with a practitioner to do this.
 Source.

 The lining of the stomach secretes hydrochloric acids and enzymes that break down the food so that it can continue on its journey through the digestive system.

-The stomach is an acidic environment, so quite simply it needs to be acidic.
+The stomach needs to be an acidic environment.
 It can easily become alkaline, when this happens, digestion doesn’t occur properly.

 What happens if you don’t have enough acid?

 If digestion isn’t occurring properly conditions like leaky gut syndrome may develop, (which increases the risk of headaches, skin problems, arthritis, fibromyalgia and other problems).
 Nutritional deficiencies can develop and the immune system can weaken.